 Cold Process Soap Making for Beginners!

-About 2 years ago I went on a skincare health kick.
+on About 2 years ago I went on a skincare health kick.
 I don’t remember exactly what set it off, but it was probably after watching some doomsday documentary about the monsters living in our moisturizers.
 I’m pretty gullible when it comes to stuff like that, but I figure it’s better to be safe than sorry!
 I started off by cross-checking almost every bath & body product I was using on EWG’s Skin Deep Cosmetics Database.
 This is a great resource if you have a favorite product and want to know its potential hazard rating.
 I only felt comfortable using products with a rating lower than 4.
 As helpful as this was, I started feeling less trusting of the companies behind the labels.
 The cosmetics industry does have certain standards to live up to, but you can never know for sure if a label is completely honest!
 I know this mindset can send me off the deep end where I move into a tree house and eat leaves for the rest of my life, so in the interest of REALISM, I decided to take on a new hobby: SOAP MAKING!

 The idea of knowing exactly what was going into my most frequently used bath product was definitely appealing, to say the least.
 I set out on a mission to create a moisturizing, cleansing, fragrant, all natural soap with quality ingredients.
 It also doesn’t hurt that quality handmade soaps make WONDERFUL gifts!